reyurquiza/retail-order-cancellation-tracker/README.md

 ### 3. Create `config.py`

-Make a new file in the project root called `config.py`:
+Make a new file in the project root called `config.py`: (Or use the one provided)

 ```python
 EMAIL = "your_email@gmail.com"